loganthorneloe/ml-road-map/README.md

 | [3Blue1Brown](https://www.youtube.com/@3blue1brown) | [Grant Sanderson](https://x.com/3blue1brown)
 | [RohanPaulAI](https://www.youtube.com/@RohanPaul-AI) | [Rohan Paul](https://x.com/rohanpaul_ai)

-For a list of the available ML YouTube Courses check out [this repo by Dair AI](https://github.com/dair-ai/ML-YouTube-Courses).
+For a list of **almost all** the available ML YouTube Courses check out [this repo by Dair AI](https://github.com/dair-ai/ML-YouTube-Courses).

 ## Free GPUs for Training

-This is a list of cloud providers that offer a free tier for machine learning workflows.
-This is to lower the barrier of entry for machine learning and show that you don't need a powerful local machine to get started.
-If anything in this list is incorrect, [reach out to me on X](https://x.com/loganthorneloe) so I can make the fix.
+I've aggregated a list of cloud providers that offer a free tier for training machine learning models.
+Anyone can get started with ML- you don't need a powerful local machine.
+If anything is incorrect, [reach out to me on X](https://x.com/loganthorneloe) so I can make the fix.
 If there is a cloud computing platform that I've missed, also let me know.

 | Resource | Details
 |---|---|